top of page

 Therapy for over-control, binge–restrict cycles, trauma responses, and exhausted nervous systems.

-I work with sensitive, thoughtful, and neurodivergent adults whose coping strategies have become exhausting, supporting them to gently unwind shame, over-control, trauma responses, and binge–restrict patterns.
+I work with sensitive, thoughtful, and neurodivergent adults of all genders and sexualities whose coping strategies have become exhausting, supporting them to gently unwind shame, over-control, trauma responses, and binge–restrict patterns.

 How clients describe working with me